Tyler Perry: Tyler Perry Studios

-Tyler Perry Studios is one of the largest film studios in the nation and established Perry as the second African-American to outright own a major film studio, after Tim and Daphne Reid.
+Tyler Perry Studios is one of the largest film studios in the United States, and it established Perry as the second African American to own a major film studio outright, after Tim and Daphne Reid.

 ViacomCBS

 On June 14, 2017, Perry signed a long-term deal with Viacom (now ViacomCBS) for 90 episodes/year of original drama and comedy series.
 Viacom will also have distribution rights to short video content and a first look at film concepts (the first film from this deal was Nobody’s Fool).
 The TV deal began fall 2019 with The Oval, Sistas and BET+ (a brand new streaming service) premiering with strong ratings for BET.

+Amazon Prime

+On November 5, 2025, Perry's comedy series Tyler Perry's Finding Joy will debut on Amazon Prime.

 Books

 Perry's first book, Don't Make a Black Woman Take Off Her Earrings: Madea's Uninhibited Commentaries on Love and Life, appeared on April 11, 2006.
 The book sold 30,000 copies.
 The hardcover reached number one on the New York Times Best Seller list and remained on the list for 12 weeks.
 It was voted Book of the Year, Best Humor Book at the 2006 Quill Awards.

 His second book, Higher Is Waiting, was published on November 14, 2017.
 It debuted at number 5 on the New York Times Best Seller list.